 Mt Mitsutoge

-Lake Kawaguchiko is most accessible of the Fuji Five Lakes, and so the nearby Mt Mitsutoge is at the top of my list.
+Lake Kawaguchiko is the most accessible of the Fuji Five Lakes, and so the nearby Mt Mitsutoge is at the top of my list.
 From Kawaguchiko station, it’s a 25 minute bus ride to the Mitsutoge trail head (三ッ峠登山口) bus stop.
 From here, you can do a 12km, 5.5 hour course up to the peak and then back to Kawaguchiko station.

-For those wanting an even longer trail, you can also do 15km station-to-station hike starting at Mitsutoge station and ending at Kawaguchiko station.
+For those wanting an even longer trail, you can also do a 15km station-to-station hike starting at Mitsutoge station and ending at Kawaguchiko station.
 I had the opportunity to do this in late March, and got to pass a lot of beautifully flowering sakura trees that I would have otherwise missed, so it was quite a nice hike!

 Mt Ishiwari (Lake Yamanakako)